Diego-Brocanelli/workstation_configuration/README.md

 **Because a lot of software is installed, it may take a long time, depending on your internet connection.**

+**Log**

+At the end of the process a log file is generated.

+Path: /log/installation_log.txt

 ## What will be installed

 - **Softwares**